Shield: Post-classical

 Typical in the early European Middle Ages were round shields with light, non-splitting wood like linden, fir, alder, or poplar, usually reinforced with leather cover on one or both sides and occasionally metal rims, encircling a metal shield boss.
 These light shields suited a fighting style where each incoming blow is intercepted with the boss in order to deflect it.
-The Normans introduced the kite shield around the 10th century, which was rounded at the top and tapered at the bottom.
-This gave some protection to the user's legs, without adding too much to the total weight of the shield.
+The bosses could also be used as a secondary weapon by punching with the shield.
+These shields were often used in formation forming a wall of shields.
+The Normans later introduced the kite shield around the 10th century, which was rounded at the top and tapered at the bottom.
+This gave some protection to the user's legs, and was especially suited for horsemen, whose legs would otherwise be vulnerable.
 The kite shield predominantly features enarmes, leather straps used to grip the shield tight to the arm.
 Used by foot and mounted troops alike, it gradually came to replace the round shield as the common choice until the end of the 12th century, when more efficient limb armour allowed the shields to grow shorter, and be entirely replaced by the 14th century.

 As body armour improved, knight's shields became smaller, leading to the familiar heater shield style.
 Both kite and heater style shields were made of several layers of laminated wood, with a gentle curve in cross section.
 The heater style inspired the shape of the symbolic heraldic shield that is still used today.
 Eventually, specialised shapes were developed such as the bouche, which had a lance rest cut into the upper corner of the lance side, to help guide it in combat or tournament.
 Free standing shields called pavises, which were propped up on stands, were used by medieval crossbowmen who needed protection while reloading.